Ulipristal Acetate for PMDD Treatment?

 Lifestyle, Dietary & Nutritional modification is the first-line treatment, followed by the use of serotonergic medications.
 A certain subset of patients do not respond to these first-line treatments and can benefit from other approaches.

-On Dec 10, 2020, Erika Comasco et al recently published this proof-of-concept randomized controlled trial in the American Journal of Psychiatry investigating the role of continuous treatment with Ulipristal Acetate (UPA), as a potential treatment for PMDD.
+In March 2021, Erika Comasco et al published this proof-of-concept randomized controlled trial in the American Journal of Psychiatry investigating the role of continuous treatment with Ulipristal Acetate (UPA), as a potential treatment for PMDD.
 This post will be summarized in the following sections:

 - AJP Study Findings: design & results.